ZoomAscendion/Zoom/Bronze_Datamodel_Mapping_Workbench/Bronze_Logical_Data_Model_4.md

 ## *Created on*:
 ## *Description*: Bronze layer logical data model for Zoom Platform Analytics System supporting usage, reliability, and revenue reporting
 ## *Version*: 4
-## *Changes*: Added back Bz_Feature_Usage table to the logical data model
+## *Changes*: Updated all VARCHAR fields to have a maximum limit of 1000 characters instead of 16777216
-## *Reason*: User requested to add dim feature table back to support feature adoption analysis and usage pattern tracking
+## *Reason*: User requested to ensure that VARCHAR has a maximum limit of 1000 only for better data governance and storage optimization
 ## *Updated on*:
 _____________________________________________